📷 : Faye Thomas www.fayethomas.co.uk

-Such an empowering feeling and so memorable, especially with the song Tomorrow, when you’re just standing there on stage with you and the dog Sandy, you can’t see the audience and you just hear the music, it gives you such a special feeling, one I will treasure forever.
-It feels like you’re in power and you’re carrying the show and the responsibility’s on you, but there’s a massive sense of pride in that.
-Seeing Annie from a young age and to be able to perform it on stage when I was older was a dream come true.
+Such an empowering feeling and so memorable, especially with the song Tomorrow, when you’re just standing there on stage with the dog, Sandy, you can’t see the audience and you just hear the music, it gives you such a special feeling, one I will treasure forever.
+It feels like you’re in power, you’re carrying the show and the responsibility’s on you, but there’s a massive sense of pride in that.
+Seeing Annie from a young age and then being able to perform it on stage when I was older was a dream come true.

 Who did you play in School of Rock and can you tell us about the character?

-I played Katie Travis who was the bassist in the band, she is a quiet character who starts off playing the cello.
-She’s reserved, and then Mr Schneebly comes in and teaches her the bass and she picks it up and becomes this really confident rock bass player.
+I played Katie Travis, who is the bassist in the band, she is a quiet character who starts off playing the cello.
+She’s reserved, and then Mr Schneebly comes in and teaches her the bass, she picks it up and becomes this really confident rock bass player.
 I loved playing that every night, that journey from shy and timid to a rockstar.

 Which song did you learn first?

-Favourite scene would be parents’ night because it goes on a rollercoaster, you could say, it starts off really quite energetic and exciting and then it goes quiet and then it goes back to really hectic again so you go through a big range of emotions.
+My favourite scene would have to be parents’ night because it goes on a rollercoaster, you could say it starts off quite energetic and exciting and then it goes quiet and then it goes back to being really hectic again, so you go through a big range of emotions.
 It was so fun to act because you’re with the majority of the cast on stage at that point, you don’t really see them throughout the show, so you’ve got the kids, the teachers and the parents all on stage.

 Was there a song that you enjoyed performing the most?

 The song I enjoyed performing most was probably Teacher’s Pet.
-Because it was right at the end of the show, you’re kind of saving your energy for this one number where you really get to rock out on stage with your friends.
-Playing live music is so empowering it gives you such an amazing buzz and energy on stage.
-It’s a rock-like vibe and you could see the audience, all their faces smiling at you, it’s just incredible.
+It’s right at the end of the show, so you’re kind of saving your energy for this one number where you really get to rock out on stage with your friends.
+Playing live music is so empowering, it gives you such an amazing buzz and energy on stage.
+It’s a rock-like vibe, and you could see the audience, all their faces smiling at you, it was just incredible.
 I loved it, that was definitely my favourite song to perform.

 How was the experience attending the Olivier Awards and going on stage to collect the Outstanding Achievement in Music Award?

 Wow, it was one of the proudest moments of my life.
-I’d watched the Olivier Awards from such a young age and I’d always dream of being up on that stage in front of so many amazing people accepting an award, and then when it actually happened it was just so surreal.
-It all went so quickly and was like a blur, me and the band members were just so grateful to be there, we weren’t expecting an award.
+I’d watched the Olivier Awards from such a young age, and I’d always dream of being up on that stage in front of so many amazing people accepting an award.
+When it actually happened, it was so surreal.
+It all went so quickly and was like a blur, the band members and I were so grateful to be there, we weren’t expecting an award.
 It was such an honour to be asked to do the acceptance speech representing School of Rock.
-I remember looking out into the Royal Albert Hall and just seeing so many inspirational people who I look up to in the industry looking at me.
+I remember looking out into the Royal Albert Hall and seeing so many inspirational people who I look up to in the industry looking at me.
 It was definitely a day I’ll never forget!

 What was it like meeting Andrew Lloyd Webber?

-He’s such a well-respected man in the industry and I first met him at the auditions where I played my bass for him and I sang for him, and then he offered me the role.
-It was so inspiring to meet him and work with him, and then after the Oliviers I remember he congratulated me on my speech.
-He’s such an incredible man and especially with everything he stands for with the arts and music in schools, it was a privilege to share that message with him at the Oliviers.
+He’s such a well-respected man in the industry.
+I first met him at the auditions where I played my bass and sang for him, and then he offered me the role.
+It was so inspiring to meet him and work with him, and then after the Oliviers, I remember he congratulated me on my speech.
+He’s such an incredible man, and especially with everything he stands for with the arts and music in schools, it was a privilege to share that message with him at the Oliviers.

 Have you been to see the show since leaving?

-Yes, I went to see all three teams’ last shows.
-You become a family on the show and you support each other, so I saw the show three times, but they were all different which was lovely.
+Yes, I went to see all three teams’ last performances.
+You become a family, and you support each other, so I saw the show three times, but they were all different, which was lovely.

 How often do you get chance to meet up with the rest of the cast?

 We meet up very often actually, you become such good friends because you all share the same love of theatre.
-It’s so nice to meet up once in a while and catch up and support each other and see what everyone else is doing.
+It’s so nice to meet up and support each other and see what everyone else is doing.

 Who was your character in Anatomy of a Suicide and what was the play about?

-I multi-roled six characters ranging from ten to sixteen and they were all so different which required lots of different character analysis, I played an obnoxious twelve-year-old, a very shy thirteen-year-old, a very rude sixteen-year-old.
-It was fantastic to play a varied amount of roles, I had to drink, smoke and swear which is something I’ve never done before so it really pushed me in my acting.
+I multi-roled six characters ranging from ten to sixteen years old, and they were all so different, which required lots of different character analysis, for example, I played an obnoxious twelve-year-old, a very shy thirteen-year-old and a very rude sixteen-year-old.
+It was fantastic to play a varied amount of roles, I had to drink, smoke and swear which is something I’ve never done before, so it really pushed me in my acting.

 How different did you find this production to your previous roles?

-So different, with plays you don’t have to focus on the band or a musical orchestra it’s just you and the acting, there are some moments of complete silence which is so rare in theatre.
-It’s just so nice to do something different and I think it’s definitely given me a another path to look at in my career.
+So different, with plays you don’t have to focus on the band or a musical orchestra, it’s just you and the acting, there are some moments of complete silence which is so rare in theatre.
+It’s just so nice to do something different, and I think it’s definitely given me another path to look at in my career.

 Have you seen any theatre shows recently you would recommend people to see?